The Employment Law Review: India

 It is therefore recommended to have employment documents translated into a language understood by the employees as it reduces the risk of allegations, such as coercion, against the employer.
 However, the translation need not be by a certified translator or notarised.

-Further, as per the Constitution, all citizens have the right to form associations, unions, and the like.
+Further, as per the Constitution, all citizens have the right to form associations, unions and the like.
 The Trade Unions Act 1926 (TUA) defines a trade union as any combination, whether temporary or permanent, formed primarily for the purpose of regulating the relations between workers and employers, or between workers and workers, or between employers and employers.
 However, there is no legal obligation on employers to recognise a union or engage in collective bargaining.

 The number of representatives of workers in the works committee should at least be equal to the number of management representatives.
-Further, the TUA provides that if a trade union wishes to register itself under the TUA, it must consist of a minimum of 10 per cent of the workforce or 100 workers, whichever is less, subject to a minimum of seven members.
+Further, the TUA provides that if a trade union wishes to register itself under the TUA, it must consist of a minimum of 10 per cent of the workforce or 100 workers, whichever is the smaller, subject to a minimum of seven members.

 As per the IDA, the workers' representatives must be chosen in the prescribed manner from among the workers engaged in the establishment and in consultation with their trade union, if any, registered under the TUA.